per0ken/Task-list/README.md

 # Task List

-This application is made for storing and adding tasks, checking their state, description.
-The user can read,modify,delete the tasks or upload a new one.
+This application is made for adding and storing, checking their state, description.
+The user can read,modify,delete the tasks or upload a new one with a user friendly interface.

 ## Includes

-* Routing
-* Blade templates, layouts
 * MySQL Database running with Docker
+* Reading and uploading data with validation
 * Models, Migrations, Model Seeder
+* Reusable Blade views, section and include
-* POST, GET Methods
+* POST, GET, PUT, Delete Methods
+* Route Model Binding
+* Mass Assignment
+* Form Requests
+* Routing
 * Forms with CSFR protection
-* Reading and uploading data with validation
+* Blade templates, layouts
+* Tailwind CSS Styling
+* Alpine.JS